anninwonderland/avito-test/README.md

 ```
 _____________________
 ##### 🔗 URL
-On banner click redirect to defined url. *Works only with exported layout code.*
+Clicking on banner redirects to a defined url. *Works only with exported layout code.*

 This field is **optional**.